Professor, Mechanical Engineering

 Laboratory: Centre for Advanced Coating Technologies (CACT)

-Dr. MOSTAGHIMI is a fellow of the following professional societies: ASME, CSME, EIC, CAE, AAAS, and IUPAC.
-He is the recipient of the 2013 Robert W. Angus Medal of the CSME, 2012 Heat Transfer Memorial Award of the ASME, 2011 Jules Stachiewicz Medal of the CSME, 2010 NSERC Brockhouse Canada Prize and the 2009 Engineering Medal in R & D from the Professional Engineers of Ontario.
+Professor Mostaghimi is a fellow of the following professional societies: ASME, CSME, EIC, CAE, AAAS, and IUPAC.
+He is a recipient of the 75th Anniversary Medal of the ASME Heat Transfer Division, the recipient of the 2013 Robert W. Angus Medal of the CSME, 2012 Heat Transfer Memorial Award of the ASME, 2011 Jules Stachiewicz Medal of the CSME, 2010 NSERC Brockhouse Canada Prize and the 2009 Engineering Medal in R & D from the Professional Engineers of Ontario.